As Democrats close in on impeachment charges, Republicans cry foul

 WASHINGTON (Reuters) - Democrats sought on Monday to bolster the case for impeaching President Donald Trump, describing his pressure on Ukraine to investigate a political rival as a “clear and present danger” to national security and the upcoming U.S. election.

+Democrats planned to make an announcement on articles of impeachment on Tuesday morning, House Foreign Affairs Committee Chairman Eliot Engel told reporters after a roughly nine-hour hearing in the U.S. House of Representatives Judiciary Committee.
+He did not elaborate.

-The hearing in the House of Representatives Judiciary Committee was punctuated by shouting and recriminations from Trump’s fellow Republicans, unhappy with the process that could lead the panel to vote this week on articles of impeachment.
+The House’s last scheduled impeachment hearing was punctuated by shouting and recriminations from Trump’s fellow Republicans, unhappy with the process that could lead the panel to vote this week on articles of impeachment.

 The committee’s Democratic chairman said there was extensive proof of Trump’s wrongdoing.